mtblc/image-collage/README.md

 ## Acknowledge

-Heavily inspired in the following proyects:
+Heavily inspired in the following projects:

 - [classdogo](https://github.com/classdojo) for [photo-collage](https://github.com/classdojo/photo-collage)
     - Their API inspired this project API and used a modified version of their `getPhoto` function.